pareshchouhan/Zambezi/README.md

 To do retrieval:

 	out/driver/retrieval -index <index-root-path> -query <query-path> -algorithm <SvS|WAND|BWAND_OR|BWAND_AND>
+	[-features <feature-path>]
 	[-hits <hits>] [-output <output-path>]

+`-features` tells the driver to compute feature values for the top documents, only if the index is augmented with document vectors.
+<feature-path> is the path to the file that contains feature definitions.
+Please see `sample/features` for a sample feature set.

 If `-output` is included, the output is stored at `<output-path>`.